SEKOIA-IO/documentation/docs/integration/categories/endpoint/eset_protect.md

 ![Syslog configuration](/assets/instructions/eset_protect/enable_syslog_2.png)

+!!! warning
+    Important note - For ESET Protect Cloud, you will required a secured syslog forwarder.
+Please read our article [how to secure data collection to the syslog forwarder](intergration/ingestion_methods/syslog/secured_forwarded.md)

 To enable Syslog server in ESET Protect on Cloud:
     1. In admin console go to `More` > `Admin` > `Settings`.
     2. Click `General` > `Syslog`